-Commented [A11]: RSE is an element - or cross-cutting theme in CfW (as noted in next para) - there is no separate RSE curriculum.
-Could you use 'RSE Guidance and Code' here?
 The feedback provided by respondents forms part of the co-construction process.
-The views and perspectives expressed by respondents have been fed back into the refinement of the Guidance and Code and - The feedback will behas been considered by practitioners involved in its development.
-The refined Guidance and Code (subject to Senedd procedures) will then be refined in response to the feedback and will form part of an update to the Curriculum for Wales Framework in Autumnat the end of-2021.
+The views and perspectives expressed by respondents have been fed back into the refinement of the Guidance and Code and has been considered by practitioners involved in its development.
+The refined Guidance and Code (subject to Senedd procedures) will form part of an update to the Curriculum for Wales Framework at the end of 2021.